Shiro-Raven/shiroq-quantum-simulator/README.md

-# ShiroQ Quantum Computer Simulator :cyclone:
+# :boom: ShiroQ Quantum Computer Simulator :cyclone:
 This is a simple quantum computer simulator implemented in Python as the screening task for [QOSF](https://qosf.org/)'s Quantum Computing Mentorship Program.

 ## Pre-requisites